NihilisticMotif/Data-Science-Documentation/README.md

 4. Continuously develop your initial projects into more general or specialized projects.

 I have created a new repository for my data science lectures, which can be found at this link: https://github.com/NihilisticMotif/EtCetera_at_an_Exhibition.
-The content of this repository primarily focuses on common Machine Learning algorithms and other common statstical techniques, e.g. Linear Regression, Probability Distribution, SVD etc.
+The content of this repository primarily focuses on common Machine Learning algorithms and other common statstical techniques, e.g. Linear Regression, Probability Distribution, SVD etc, in order to help my team designs Data-Sci interactive educational content for this project (https://github.com/DataSciBlock/DataSciBlock).

 Also, thanked ChatGPT for improving my English language writing.